zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 The credentials may also be passed using _Basic Authentication_.
 If both types of authentication are present in a request, the URL parameters take precedence.

-Boostrapping a secured system requires that the first administrator is created on the system with authentication disabled.
-Once this initial adminstrator has been created, the system can then be restarted with authentication enabled.
+Bootstrapping a secured system requires that the first administrator is created on the system with authentication disabled.
+Once this initial administrator has been created, the system can then be restarted with authentication enabled.

 ## Pretty Printing
 When working directly with the API it’s often convenient to have pretty-printed JSON output.
 To enable pretty-printed output, append `pretty=true` to the URL.
 For example: